Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Introduction

 When $n\geq 5$, the partition $T$ is a Fermat-type half-twist of a ball-type partition for $n-1$. \end{thm}

 The case $(i)$ in Theorem \ref{theorem: main} was previously studied by Voisin, Borcea, and Rohde; see Example \ref{example: voisin}.

 We now introduce our approach to find examples with ball-type period domains.
-When $Z$ is regular and rigid, and $Y$ is Calabi-Yau, we show that the variation of Hodge structures of $Y$ over $\sU_T$ satisfies certain infinitesimal Torelli.
+When $Z$ is regular and rigid, and $Y$ is Calabi--Yau, we show that the variation of Hodge structures of $Y$ over $\sU_T$ satisfies certain infinitesimal Torelli.
 This allows us to calculate the dimension of $H^{n-1,1}_\chi$; see Theorem \ref{theorem: local torelli}.
 In particular, when $Z$ is a product of projective spaces, a generic point of $\sU_T$ is stable and we have a GIT quotient $\calM_T$ of $\sU_T$ by $\Aut(Z)$; see Proposition \ref{proposition: stability}.
 Then $\dim H^{n-1,1}_\chi=\dim \calM_T$.

-If $H^{n-p,p}_\chi=0$ for $p\ge 2$ (which is equivalent to $\dim H^n_\chi(Y,\CC)=1+\dim H^{n-1,1}_\chi$), then the eigenspace $H_\chi^n(Y,\CC)=H_\chi^{n,0}\oplus H_\chi^{n-1,1}$ is in a natural way a unitary Hermitian form, and the period map factors through a ball quotient.
+If $H^{n-p,p}_\chi(Y)=0$ for $p\ge 2$ (which is equivalent to $\dim H^n_\chi(Y,\CC)=1+\dim H^{n-1,1}_\chi$), then the eigenspace $H_\chi^n(Y,\CC)=H_\chi^{n,0}\oplus H_\chi^{n-1,1}$ is in a natural way a unitary Hermitian form, and the period map factors through a ball quotient.
 Therefore, we aim to find cases when $\dim H^n_\chi=1+\dim H^{n-1,1}_\chi$.
 We hence need to calculate $\dim H^n_\chi$ and $\dim H^{n-1,1}_\chi=\dim \calM_T$.
 This is accomplished in \S\ref{section: main} for the cases $(Z,d,L)=((\PP^1)^n, 3, \calO(1)^{\boxtimes n}), (\PP^3, 3, \calO(2))$ and $(\PP^3, 5, \calO(1))$.

+As pointed out by Prof. Chin-Lung Wang, the Weil--Petersson metric on the moduli of Calabi--Yau manifolds is complex hyperbolic if and only if the Yukawa coupling length is minimal; see \cite[Theorem 2.1]{wang2003curvature}.
+Especially, when $H^{n-2,2}_\chi(Y)=0$, the GIT quotient $\calM_T$ has a natural complex hyperbolic structure.

-We emphasize the relation between our constructions and Deligne-Mostow theory.
-The relation between $K3$ surfaces with isotrivial fibrations and Deligne-Mostow theory has been noticed and investigated in \cite{dolgachev2007moduli}\cite{moonen2018deligne-mostow}\cite{zhong2022ball}.
-In case $((\PP^1)^2, 3, \calO(1)^{\boxtimes 2})$, a simple normal crossing curve of degree $(3,3)$ gives rise to a $K3$ surface with two isotrivial elliptic fibrations, which correspond to two Deligne-Mostow data.
-Based on this, we prove that some Deligne-Mostow lattices are actually commensurable; see Corollary \ref{corollary: comm}.
+We emphasize the relation between our constructions and Deligne--Mostow theory.
+The relation between $K3$ surfaces with isotrivial fibrations and Deligne--Mostow theory has been noticed and investigated in \cite{dolgachev2007moduli}\cite{moonen2018Deligne--Mostow}\cite{zhong2022ball}.
+In case $((\PP^1)^2, 3, \calO(1)^{\boxtimes 2})$, a simple normal crossing curve of degree $(3,3)$ gives rise to a $K3$ surface with two isotrivial elliptic fibrations, which correspond to two Deligne--Mostow data.
+Based on this, we prove that some Deligne--Mostow lattices are actually commensurable; see Corollary \ref{corollary: comm}.
 We will generalize this to higher dimensional cases in \S\ref{section: 3 DM}.
-For example, we show that the monodromy groups in both cases $(i), (ii)$ of Theorem \ref{theorem: main} are commensurable to the arithmetic group in Deligne-Mostow theory with type $(({1\over 6})^{12})$, see Corollary \ref{corollary: comm}.
+For example, we show that the monodromy groups in both cases $(i), (ii)$ of Theorem \ref{theorem: main} are commensurable to the arithmetic group in Deligne--Mostow theory with type $(({1\over 6})^{12})$, see Corollary \ref{corollary: comm}.